Solo Therapist? How to Handle Phone Calls While in Session (SimplePractice Users)

 After-Hours Calls Are 100% Missed

 Even when callers do leave a voicemail, the callback loop is brutal for solo practitioners.
 You finish your last session at 6 PM.
 You listen to voicemail.
 You call back.
-The client does not answer — they are now having dinner.
+The client doesn’t answer. they are now having dinner.
 You leave a message.
-They call back the next morning — you are in session.
+They call back the next morning. you’re in session.
 This can go on for days, and many potential clients give up.

 What Missing Calls Actually Costs a Solo Practice